Looplover/network/README.md

-# network
-Project 4 of CS50W.
 Implementation of a web application for a social media platform using Django, Javascript, HTML and CSS.